10 Tips for Keeping Your Dog Away From Your Christmas Tree

 Having a real Christmas tree may not be as popular as it once was.
 However, tradition is still important to many.
 We’re not saying don’t, but you will need to be more vigilant.

-Fallen needles will need to be cleaned up frequently to prevent your dog from getting injured.
+Fallen needles must be cleaned up frequently to prevent your dog from getting injured.
 If your pet were to start munching on the pointy needle, they could harm their mouth or digestive system.

 9. Pet Deterrents